-One of the things we have learnt from mask-wearing in the pandemic is that humans are social creatures and we like to see people’s faces!
+One of the things we learnt from when we had to wear masks during the pandemic is that humans are social creatures and we like to see people’s faces!

 Humans like faces